GabrielEidler/Natour-Advanced-CSS-PART-I/ReadMe.md

 The transition property needs to be specified in the initial state of the element

-Sudo elements allow us to style certain parts of elements
+pseudo elements allow us to style certain parts of elements
     - For example the :after creates a virtual element right after the first one

 You can use after to create an element that can stay behind the first one and add splash animations to it

+example of a pseudo class:
+    .btn-main:link{

+    }
 ```

 **Lecture V**